Welcome Weekend 2017 kicks off on Friday, Sept. 1. You can move into the residence halls at 9 a.m.

 Each student will be part of a Delta Group.
 These are small groups led by an upper-class student leader.
 Your first Delta Group will be at 3 p.m.
 Friday.
 Starting with that group, you will be involved in Welcome Weekend throughout the whole weekend.

 Welcome Weekend is mandatory for all new first-year students.
-It is full of lots of fun programs, activities and conversations that will help you connect well to this community and give you what you need to hit the ground running!
+It is full of lots of fun programs, activities, and conversations that will help you connect well to this community and give you what you need to hit the ground running!
 You will have required events every day starting at 3 p.m.
-Friday, Aug.
-29, through Monday, Sept.
-1 at 2 p.m.
-Take a look at the detailed schedule for the weekend.
+Friday, Sept.
+1 - Monday, Sept.
+4.

-If you have a disability or chronic medical condition that may affect your ability to participate fully and richly in Welcome Weekend, please contact Disability Resources and ask for Melissa Watschke at (218) 723-6747 or (218) 723-6790 (TTY/TDD) or email@example.com.
+If you have a disability or chronic medical condition that may affect your ability to participate fully and richly in Welcome Weekend, please contact the Center for Equal Access and ask for Melissa Watschke at (218) 723-6747 or (218) 723-6790 (TTY/TDD) or email@example.com.
 It is important that you contact her at least two weeks before Welcome Weekend if possible.

 Is Scholastica Welcome Weekend required?